 - Keep 1.5 meters apart from one another, also on the bicycle.
 An exception is made for persons who belong to the same household.

-- Bicycles are allowed on the train (NS trains) in the Netherlands, but need to be reserved in advance through the website or NS app: https://www.ns.nl/en/travel-information/bikes-on-the-train.html
+- Bicycles are allowed on the train (NS trains) in the Netherlands, but you are advised to reserve in advance through the website or NS app: https://www.ns.nl/en/travel-information/bikes-on-the-train.html

 - Face masks are mandatory in all public buildings and in public transport, including ferries.
 This also means it's mandatory in public spaces of accommodations, like the lobby, lounge and restaurant of the hotel.
 A scarf does not count as a facemask.
 We advise you to take some face masks with you from home.